Coding1610/React/Lecture_Z/README.md

 # _Context Type_

 1. The contextType property on a class be assigned a Context object created by React.createContext().
-2. This lets you consume the nearest current value of that Context type using this.context / static contextType = myContext;
+2. This lets you consume the nearest current value of that Context type using this.context.

+<h3>Syntax</h3>
+{

+    static contextType = myContext;
+}